pprizbul/go-ITS/README.md

 # go-ITS

 ## Description
-Implemetation of ETSI CDD (common data dictionary) and CAM protocol, custom CVM (Control Vehicle Message) protocol and encoding/decoding as a Golang library.
+Implementation of ETSI CDD (common data dictionary) and CAM protocol, custom CVM (Control Vehicle Message) protocol and encoding/decoding as a Golang library.
-This project was done as uni work.
+This project was done as university work.

 For more information, refer to documentation https://github.com/pprizbul/go-ITS/wiki/Technical-documentation